getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 Why didn't the [SDK crash detection](https://github.com/getsentry/sentry/tree/master/src/sentry/utils/sdk_crashes) help us to identify the issue?
 For those who do not know, the SDK crash detection allows us to view SDK crashes in Sentry.
 It checks every ingested event in the processing pipeline for a potential SDK crash.
 When detecting one, it only keeps the most essential data due to PII and copies the crash event to dedicated Sentry projects.
 The SDK crash detection helps fix crashing SDK bugs.
 Still, it only works when the SDK crash events make it to Sentry, which wasn't the case in the abovementioned incident.

-Therefore, we need extra strategies to identify such incidents without help from our customers, and we need to minimize the damage.
-Actually, we need to solve three different problems:
+To identify and minimize the damage of such incidents, we need to develop extra strategies.
+To get there, we have to solve three different problems:

-1. **Detecting a continuously crashing SDK:** First, we need to know when our SDKS continuously crash our customers.
-Only then can we act accordingly.
+1. [**A: Detecting a continuously crashing SDK**](#a-detecting-continuous-sdk-crashes): First, we need to know when our SDKS continuously crash our customers.
-2. **Minimizing the damage of a continuously crashing SDK:** Once we know an SDK is constantly crashing, we must do something to reduce the damage.
-It's better to have no data than crashes and no data.
+2. [**B: Minimizing the damage of a continuously crashing SDK**](b-minimizing-the-damage): It's better to have no data than crashes and no data.
-3. **Knowing when the SDK is continuously crashing:** When we know our SDK crashes continuously and we minimize the damage, we still need to fix the root cause.
-We can only do that if we're aware, so we can't simply skip initializing a continuously crashing SDK and do nothing.
-We need some data to find out how we can fix the problem.
+3. [**C: Knowing when and why the SDK is continuously crashing**](#c-knowing-when-the-sdk-is-disabled): After minimizing the damage, we still need to fix the root cause.
+We can only do that if we're aware and have some data to fix the problem.

 We're going to look at each one of the problems in an extra section below.
-But before we do, we still need to look at related topics impacting the ideal solution.
+But before we do, we must look at related topics impacting the ideal solution.

 ## Other topics

-We must keep the following topics in mind when designing the optimal solution.

 ### App Start Crash Detection <a name="app-start-crash-detection"></a>

 The native SDKs, Cocoa and Android, have an app start crash detection logic: The SDK init waits synchronously for up to 5 seconds to flush out events if the app crashes within 2 seconds after the SDK init.
-We can combine it with the proposed solution to identify if the SDK is potentially crashing shortly after its initialization.

 ### Hybrid SDKs

 Hybrid SDKs, such as React-Native and Flutter, make things more complicated, because we have different SDKs running in parallel in the same app.
 It can happen that the hybrid SDK crashes during its initialization but the native SDK doesn't.
-We must keep this in mind when designing the solution.

 ### Crashing While Writing a Crash Report